f4exb/sdrangel/plugins/channelrx/demoddsd/readme.md

 <h3>1: Frequency shift from center frequency of reception</h3>

 Use the wheels to adjust the frequency shift in Hz from the center frequency of reception.
-Use the "+/-" button on the left side to toggle between positive and negative shift.
+Pressing shift simultanoeusly moves digit by 5 and pressing control moves it by 2.

+Left click on a digit sets the cursor position at this digit.
+Right click on a digit sets all digits on the right to zero.
+This effectively floors value at the digit position.

 <h3>2: Symbol (Baud) rate</h3>